 We would appreciate receiving a response within 60 days.
-Past this delay, this communication and any response received from your company will be made public via the communications reporting website.
+Past this delay, this communication and any response received from your Excellency's Government will be made public via the communications reporting website.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.